kyma-project/cli/docs/gen-docs/kyma_alpha.md

 ## Synopsis

-Executes the commands in alpha testing stage.
+Use this command to utilize the Kyma CLI in alpha testing stage.

 ## Options inherited from parent commands